isc-konstanz/lories/doc/contributing/code.md

 # Contributing to the Code

-Encouraging more people to help develop loris is essential to our success.
+Encouraging more people to help develop loris is essential to the project's success.
-Therefore, we want to make it easy and rewarding for you to contribute.
+Therefore, we want to make it easy and straight forward for you to contribute.

 There is a lot of material in this section, aimed at a variety of contributors from novice to expert.
 Don't worry if you don't (yet) understand parts of it.